-In a permanent status setting of two states living side by side in peace and security, relations and cooperation in various sectors will be regulated on the basis of sovereign equality, ensuring the removal of long standing Israeli restrictions, and cooperation to the benefit of both parties, all while preserving the independence and authority of each state to regulate its own internal affairs.
-To make this transition possible, a number of issues related to how the State of Israel and the independent State of Palestine will cooperate on state-to-state issues must be addressed, taking into consideration the ramifications of Israel’s long standing restrictions on these sectors on the Palestinian side.
+In a permanent status setting of two states living side by side in peace and security, relations and cooperation in various sectors will be regulated on the basis of sovereign equality, ensuring the removal of long-standing impediments, and cooperation to the benefit of both parties, all while preserving the independence and authority of each state to govern its own internal affairs.
+To make this transition possible, a number of issues related to how the independent and sovereign State of Palestine and State of Israel will cooperate on the basis of equal and good neighborly relations.

 Given the significance of the Holy Land to hundreds of millions of people worldwide, tourism and religious pilgrimage will be main contributors to Palestine’s GDP.
 To date, Israeli restrictions have resulted in Palestinian inability to fully realize the economic potential of this sector.
 The interrelated nature of tourist sites in Palestine and Israel requires coordination between both states on a tourism trade regime and arrangements governing the movement of tourists.